3seater/doomscroll/SETUP_INSTRUCTIONS.md

   match /b/{bucket}/o {
     match /chat-images/{allPaths=**} {
       allow read: if true;
-      allow write: if request.resource.size < 10 * 1024 * 1024
+      allow write: if true;
-                   && request.resource.contentType.matches('image/.*');
     }
   }
 }
 ```

-**Note:** These rules allow anyone to read/write images under 10MB.
-For production, you may want to add authentication.
+**Note:** These rules allow anyone to read/write images.
+For production, you may want to add size/contentType restrictions.

 3. Click **"Publish"**